Gautam Adani added more wealth in 2022 than m-cap of Pakistan stock market

 Adani, 60, has business interest in renewable energy, power transmission and distribution, transportation and logistics, airports and defence, among others.

 Gautam Adani's total fortunes hit $150 billion mark on September 20, before seeing some fall.
-He still stays ahead of its Reliance Group's Mukesh Ambani, whose wealth stand at $85.4 billion, as per publicly available Bloomberg data.
+He still stays ahead of Reliance Group's Mukesh Ambani, whose wealth stands at $85.4 billion, as per the Bloomberg data.

-Six Adani group stocks added a total Rs 6.78 lakh crore in market capitalistaion so far this calendar.
-Adani Wilmar, another group stock, which got listed on February 8 earlier this year, has seen its m-cap rising Rs 33, 720 crore to Rs 68,187.64 crore from Rs 34,467.48 crore on Day 1 of listing.
+Six Adani group stocks added a total Rs 6.78 lakh crore in market capitalisation so far this calendar.
+Adani Wilmar, another group stock, which got listed on February 8 earlier this year, has seen its m-cap rise Rs 33,720 crore to Rs 68,187.64 crore from Rs 34,467.48 crore on Day 1 of listing.

 Shares of Adani Power have jumped 176 per cent to Rs 275.35 apiece on Monday from Rs 99.75 on December 31, 2021.
 Shares of Adani Enterprises have rallied 117.47 per cent; Adani Total Gas 93 per cent, Adani Transmission 42 per cent, Adani Green Energy 41 per cent and Adani Ports 10 per cent.
 Adani Wilmar is up 139 per cent over its IPO issue price of Rs 230.